 - Openness and the ability to acquire new skills is crucial.

 Mai-Britt has previously described the following three leadership imperatives for top executives in the next decade:

 - Digitization is a journey without end destination

 - Investment in and motivation of new talented employees is key and

 All this perfectly matches Mai-Britt’s Guiding Principle: LEARNING.
 She is all about growth, development, inspiration and excellence.

 STEPHEN: You Need to Be both Personal and Professional

 Kent, Bjarne, and Mai-Britt authentically shared both their personal and their professional transitions.
 After all, this is what The Personal Business Plan is all about!

-Then Stephen Bruyant-Langer followed up, focusing on existential transitions based on five models: The Guiding Principle, Levels of Social Maturity, Our Life Phases, Our Existential Questions and Perceived Quality of Life.
+Then Stephen Bruyant-Langer followed up, sharing that his own Guiding Principle is INSIGHT.
+He focused on existential transitions for each decade of our lives, based on five models: The Guiding Principle, Levels of Social Maturity, Our Life Phases, Our Existential Questions and Perceived Quality of Life.

 Stephen is still on a search for the Mother of All Models, and he is getting closer!